6 Jun 2008

 As mentioned in my previous posts I’ve just finished building a new HTPC, and guess what, it has no parallel port!
 I thought it would be a simple case of using a USB to parallel adaptor but unfortunately these adaptors aren’t seen by windows as standard parallel ports; instead it appears in device manager as a “USB Printing Support” device hence can’t be addressed directly to turn the data pins on and off.

-After much googling I came accross a project by Doktor Andy which uses a network print server to drive external devices.
+After much googling I came across a project by Doktor Andy which uses a network print server to drive external devices.
 This was perfect since I had a HP JetDirect print server.
 I wasn’t able to get Doktor Andy’s circuit working with the JetDirect but Boyan Biandov who’s name was on Andy’s site was very helpful and told me how to get the JetDirect working.
 A single 74LS04 chip is all that is required to invert the strobe output and feed it back into the busy input, I’m not really a wiz with electronics but as I understand it this fools the print server in to thinking that there is a printer attached and everything is “ok”.

 Print Server PCB